 As a homeopath I listen to people’s stories to understand them in a way that will enable me to find the remedy that will heal their troublesome symptoms.

 In all the work I do I strive to help people move forward in health and balance, with the ability and confidence to enjoy new experiences and create new stories, and with resources to depend on for the inevitable challenges we face in life.

 Credentials and Experience

 I have a BA in English from Bard College and an MSW from Hunter College School of Social Work.
-I hold the most advanced NYS license in social work – Licensed Clinical Social Worker (LCSW) with the R psychotherapy privilege for independent practice.
+I hold the most advanced NYS license in social work – Licensed Clinical Social Worker (LCSW) with the R psychotherapy privilege for independent practice (LCSW-R).

-I am also a certified childbirth educator and trained labor doula.
+I am also a certified childbirth educator and trained birth doula.

 For more than 30 years I have specialized in providing individual, couple, and group psychotherapy for pregnant and postpartum women and their partners, as well as teaching childbirth classes (in the previous incarnation of my practice, Choiceful Birth and Parenting).
 I have also provided training for doulas about postpartum mood disorders.
 In recent years I have expanded my practice to include women and couples at other points in the life cycle.